| Click

 casting of one model has fittings for features added to other

 models during other production runs."
+"The important

 differences (back in the 70's) are the electronics, which